scottmsinger/smpv/README.md

 # smpv
-A rock stupid version control system - currently not for prime time - need to fix some really bad naming conventions revision v. version inherited from where it was last used - yeesh
+A rock stupid version control system - for artists

 First of all I will say what smpv is not
 - It is NOT a fully fledged version control environment